In order to have the most fun on the slopes you’re going to need quality equipment – this is definitely true for what’s on your feet.

 Pretty simple, right?
 It’s essential to get the right size, so make sure you accurately measure your feet.

 Lastly, shift your attention to the lacing system.
 This is important because it gives a good feel when you’re out on the slopes.
-There’s three types of lacing systems and they are:
+There are three types of lacing systems and they are:

 - Traditional Laces: These are the easiest and most simple lacing system – they’re also the cheapest and easiest to replace.
 The only downside is they can be hard to adjust with gloves on.